huggingface/blog/researcher-dataset-sharing.md

 ## Dataset Viewer

-The Datasets Viewer allows people to explore and interact with datasets hosted on the Hub directly in the browser when visiting the dataset.
-This makes it much easier for others to view and explore your data without first having to download it.
-The Datasets Viewer also includes a few features which make it easier to explore a dataset.
+With the Datasets Viewer, users can explore and interact with datasets hosted on the Hub directly in their browser.
+This provides an easy way for others to view and explore your data without downloading it first.

+Hugging Face datasets supports many different modalities (audio, images, video, etc.) and file formats (CSV, JSON, Parquet, etc.), and compression formats (Gzip, Zip, etc.).
+Check out the [Datasets File Formats](https://huggingface.co/docs/hub/en/datasets-adding#file-formats) page for more details.

 <p align="center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets/infinity-instruct.png" alt="Screenshot of the Datasets Viewer"><br>
 <em>The Dataset Viewer for the Infinity-Instruct dataset.</em>
 </p>

+The Datasets Viewer also includes a few features which make it easier to explore a dataset.

 ### Full Text Search